 This part of town is the artistic center of the city, and there are lots of cool little craft shops selling all kinds of exciting stuff.
 San Frediano and Santo Spirito provides many bed and breakfasts, apartments for rent, small boutique hotels options.

-Best places to stay in San Frediano and Santo Spirito:
+Best places to stay in Florence in San Frediano and Santo Spirito:

 - luxury ($$$): Piazza Pitti Palace – Residenza d’Epoca